 4. How will onboarding be managed?

-The time required to spend on adapting to the new technology and the changes in your organisation’s processes are the soft cost of the investment you need to consider.
+The time required to spend on adapting to the new technology and the changes in your organisation’s processes is the soft cost of the investment you need to consider.

 Can you get user manuals and official introduction sessions to help make the transition easier?